mapaski/trace/README.md

-Readme · MD
 # TRACE — Threat Relationship Analysis & Cryptographic Evidence

 **Smart India Hackathon 2026 · Team COGNIX**

-TRACE does not merely ask *"is this a scam?"* — it asks *"is this connected to a larger attack, how is that attack evolving, and can we prove what happened?"*
+TRACE is not your old scam detection software it asks questions like *"is this scam connected to a larger attack, how is that attack evolving, and can we prove what happened?"*

 🔗 **Live demo:** https://trace-one-rosy.vercel.app/